RussellShelley/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

 ### Overview
-One sample t-test used on complete data set and then each production run individually.
+One sample t-test used on the complete data set and then each production run individually.
+The data will be compared  to a population mean(1500) **The null hypothesis is mean is equal to 1500.** We will use the common 0.05 as a significance level, a p-value above this will mean we do not have sufficient evidence to reject the null hypothesis, and we would state that the two means are statistically similar.
 ### Results
-All lots compared to population mean(1500)

 ![Suspension  t-test](Analysis/Suspension_Ttest.png)

 Lot 1 t-test.

 ![Lot 1 Suspension t-test](Analysis/Lot1_Suspension_Ttest.png)

 Lot 2 t-test.